What it is

 How to do it

-Annotate the layered task diagram to pinpoint areas of interest, risk, or potential frustration.
+In collaboration with users and/or subject matter exprts, annotate the task flow diagram to pinpoint areas of interest, risk, or potential frustration.

 Applied in government research